List of Houston Texans first-round draft picks

 J. J. Watt, widely regarded to be the greatest Texans player of all time, was drafted 11th overall in the 2011 NFL draft.

 The Houston Texans are a professional American football team from Houston, playing in the National Football League (NFL).
 They joined the NFL in 2002 as an expansion franchise.
 (Note: The franchise was established in 1999, but played its first season in 2002.)
 Following the controversial relocation of the Houston Oilers to Nashville (Note: Now the Tennessee Titans) and the NFL's need for a 32nd team in the league, Houston was awarded the upcoming franchise, at a cost of $700 million paid by then-owner Bob McNair.
 The Houston Texans made their first selection as an NFL team in the 2002 NFL draft, selecting Fresno State quarterback David Carr number 1 overall.
-The team's most recent first-round selection was C. J. Stroud, an Quarterback from Ohio State and Will Anderson Jr., an Outside linebacker from Alabama, selected in 2023.
+The team's most recent first-round selection was Keylan Rutledge, a guard from Georgia Tech in 2026.

 Every year during April, each NFL franchise seeks to add new players to its roster through a collegiate draft known as the "NFL Annual Player Selection Meeting," which is more commonly known as the NFL Draft.
 Teams are ranked in inverse order based on the previous season's record, with the team with the worst record picking first, and the second worst picking second and so on.
 The two exceptions to this order are made for teams that appeared in the previous Super Bowl; the Super Bowl champion always picks 32nd, with the loser of the big game always picking 31st.
 Teams have the option of trading away their picks to other teams for different picks, players, cash, or a combination thereof.
 Thus, it is not uncommon for a team's actual draft pick to differ from their assigned draft pick, or for a team to have extra or no draft picks in any round due to these trades.

 The Texans have selected number one overall three times, David Carr in 2002, Mario Williams in 2006, and Jadeveon Clowney in 2014.
 The Houston Texans have only three times drafted two or more times in the first round, which occurred in 2004, 2022 and 2023.

 Andre Johnson is the Texans' only draft pick to be elected to the Pro Football Hall of Fame.